ChristianArredondo/inventory-management-app/README.md

 # InventoryManagementApp

+A tiny web application that displays products and their details, built as an exercise to practie Angular Directives and Event Emitters.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.

 ## Development server